paritytech/devops-guide/src/explanations/chainspecs.md

-# Custom Chain
+# Custom Chain - Chainspecs

-This section will explain what is required to build a custom chain spec for your own dev network.
+This section will explain what is required to build a custom chain spec for your own network.

 ## Create Chain Spec